John Levett (athlete)

 John Levett later taught swimming and patented a new type of swimming float.
 It was in Blackpool in August 1876 that John and a group of professional swimmers put on some entertainment at the end of the pier to show the advantage of using the floats, called bladders, to an attentive audience.
 Levett was first in the water, followed by three young women.
 It soon became apparent that the waves were far too high and they were in difficulties, the tide sucking them towards Fleetwood.
 The first girl in the water clung to Levett, who was wearing his float, whilst a man called Bibbero, plunged in to save another girl.
 The other young lady was also rescued.
 Nobody attempted to launch a boat for some time to rescue Levett and the girl who was still clinging to him for her life.
 Eventually, a boat was launched and reached the two, bringing them to the shore where they were taken to the Derby Hotel.
 The girl was able to walk away but despite fervent attempts, Levett would not revive.
 He was fifty years old.

-John had established a new life for himself in Edinburgh leaving his London family behind, therefore the death certificate for his wife, Sarah Hannah Levett, can be found among the records for the Isle of Thanet, where she moved to be near her son, Edwin, who became proprietor of the Metropolitan Infirmary (a therapeutic establishment for sickly and scrofulous children in Margate), and to her daughter Esther, who lived nearby and had married the previous proprietor of the infirmary, John Weekley.
+John had established a new life for himself in Edinburgh leaving his London family behind, therefore the death certificate for his wife, Sarah Hannah Levett, can be found among the records for the Isle of Thanet, where she moved to be near her son, Edwin, who became proprietor of the Metropolitan Infirmary (a therapeutic establishment for sickly and scrofulaous children in Margate), and to her daughter Esther, who lived nearby and had married the previous proprietor of the infirmary, John Weekley.